spatie/laravel-translatable/README.md

 The required steps to make a model translatable are:

-- First you need to add the `Spatie\Translatable\HasTranslations`-trait.
+- First, you need to add the `Spatie\Translatable\HasTranslations`-trait.
-- Next you should create a public property `$translatable` which holds an array with all the names of attributes you wish to make translatable.
+- Next, you should create a public property `$translatable` which holds an array with all the names of attributes you wish to make translatable.
-- Finally you should make sure that all translatable attributes are set to the `text`-datatype in your database.
+- Finally, you should make sure that all translatable attributes are set to the `text`-datatype in your database.
 If your database supports `json`-columns, use that.

 Here's an example of a prepared model: